MrFirewall/esphome/README.md

 # Easynow - an ESPHome component to make sensor proxying via ESPNow easy in ESPHome.

+## A modified version for a motion detector
+## Individuality may be added later

 ## Example Config Files
 If you have a pair of ESP32s and are running ESPHome you can try this right away thanks to ESPHome's ability to pull external components from a git repo.